Amazon Stock Analysis (NASDAQ:AMZN)

 Should you sell AMZN stock?

-- AMZN stock is trading at a PS multiple of 3, which is a negative when compared to the Internet Commerce industry average multiple of 0.8.
+- The company is trading at a price to sales multiple of 3, which is higher in comparison to the Internet Commerce industry average of 0.8, making AMZN stock expensive.

 Amazon’s price trend has reflected this debate which led to a massive fall of over 20% in the stock’s value in 2014.
 However, the stock has recovered as the Amazon Web Services has helped Amazon to establish a stable bottom line.
 Amazon stock price history shows that the stock has performed much better than its competitors since the financial recession.
 The company has crossed an annual revenue run rate of over $100 billion.
 Even at that scale the company continues to show a growth of over 20%.
 Amazon’s financial analysis also shows a lot of room for cost cutting, which should help the company to boost its profits.